armitaswan-temporary/Reddit-HolidayProject/README.md

 ###  Credits 🥂🦾
 Sources: https://stackoverflow.com - https://www.geeksforgeeks.org 💯
-libraries: JUnit - java.util.regex - java.util.UUID
+libraries: java.util.UUID - java.util.ArrayList - java.util.Collections - java.util.Comparator 🐱‍🚀
-thanks to my dear chatGPT for answering my questions at any time + my mentor 🫡
+thanks to my dear chatGPT for answering my questions at any time + my mentor 🐱‍🏍

 ### Changelog 🥼🔧
+- ⭐ver.0 I made the basis. classes and their basic methods
+- ⭐ver.1 added more methods to the classes and adding the connection between them
+- ⭐ver.2 fixing the bugs of connection of classes
+- ⭐ver.3 got trouble with finding the unique object I was looking for, so I added a metjod for it where ever necessary
+- ⭐ver.4 added pairing method for saving the karma, boolean of status and other stuff
+- ⭐ver.5 added comparing methods based on karma
+- ⭐ver.6 fixed the static problems of data saving
+- ⭐ver.6 added methods so the user can change their password, username and other things
+- ⭐ver.7 fixed reply for posts

+### Still Some Issues ⚓🪑
+- 🌡Data saving is not permanent
+- 🌡Can't handle it when an array or something is empty
+- 🌡no graphics

 ## Contact Me 📱💻